HarryAllen1/jhstsa.org/pages/events/Webmaster.md

 Students submit a list of pages, concepts, purpose and links.
 Students submit link to website at whatever stage it is.

+### March 14th

+Students will submit link to completed website, which must include page links to the student copyright checklist, and the student work log.

 ## Information

 |                                              |               |